Robert Todd Lincoln: Incident with Edwin Booth

+Lincoln assassination and afterwards

-On the night his father was assassinated, Robert had turned down an invitation to accompany the Lincolns to Ford's Theatre due to fatigue after spending much of his recent time in a covered wagon at the battlefront.
-Ten days later, Robert Lincoln wrote President Andrew Johnson requesting that he and his family be allowed to stay in the Executive mansion for two and a half weeks because his mother had told him that "she can not possibly be ready to leave here".
-Lincoln also acknowledged that he was aware of the "great inconvenience" this would be to Johnson, since he had become president of the United States only a short time earlier.
+On the night his father was assassinated, Robert had turned down an invitation to accompany the Lincolns to Ford's Theatre due to fatigue from being at the battlefront.
+Ten days later, Robert Lincoln wrote President Andrew Johnson requesting that he and his family be allowed to stay in the Executive mansion for two and a half weeks because his mother had told him that "she can not possibly be ready to leave here", and Johnson acquiesced.

-In late April, 1865, Robert moved to the city of Chicago with his remaining family.
+In late April 1865, Robert moved to Chicago with his remaining family.
 He attended law classes at the Old University of Chicago and studied law at the Chicago firm of Scammon, McCagg & Fuller.

 On January 1, 1866, Lincoln moved out of the apartment he shared with his mother and brother.
 He rented his own rooms in downtown Chicago to "begin to live with some degree of comfort" which he had not known when living in cramped conditions with his family.
-Lincoln graduated from Old University (Note: When Lincoln graduated, Pritzker School of Law did not exist as such, The school was originally a department in what is now known as the Old University of Chicago.
-In 1873 the school became affiliated with Northwestern as the Union College of Law.
-1891 is when it actually became the Northwestern University School of Law and in 2015 received the Pritzker School title.) with an LL.B. in 1866 and became licensed as an attorney in Chicago on February 22, 1867.
+Lincoln graduated from Old University (Note: When Lincoln graduated, the law school was a department in the Old University of Chicago.
+In 1873, the law department became co-affiliated with Northwestern University and this college of law became the Northwestern University School of Law in 1891.) with an LL.B. in 1866 and became licensed as an attorney in Chicago on February 22, 1867.
 He was certified to practice law four days later on February 26, 1867.

+In 1893, Harvard awarded Lincoln the honorary degree of LL.D.